Professor of History, Emeritus

 From September 2007-January 2009 Professor Immerman served as Assistant Deputy Director of National Intelligence for Analytic Integrity and Standards and Analytic Ombudsman for the Office of the Director of National Intelligence.

-In 2009 the American Historical Association appointed Professor Immerman as its representative to the Department of State’s Advisory Committee on Historical Documentation.
-He was elected the committee’s chair in 2010 and continues to serve in that capacity.
+In 2009 the American Historical Association (AHA) appointed Professor Immerman as its representative to the Department of State’s Advisory Committee on Historical Documentation.
+He was elected the committee’s chair in 2010 and continued to serve in that capacity for more than a decade.
+He currently chairs the AHA’s Committee on Relations with the National Archives and Records Administration.

 Research and Teaching Interests: History of U.S. Foreign Relations; International History; Cold War America, History of Intelligence